 — OptaJean (@OptaJean) November 24, 2020

 The second half was more of the same for PSG.
-RB Leipzig dominated possession while PSG recorded a mere one total shot on target.
-Tuchel’s side continued to drop back and remain conservative in its play as the club seemed to only have its sights on creating goal-scoring chances via quick transitions upfield.
-Tuchel’s decision to sub off Di Maria for Rafinha in the second half made it clear that the club aimed to finish off the game by defending and preserving the lead.
+RB Leipzig dominated possession, while PSG recorded a mere one total shot on target.
+Tuchel’s side continued to drop back and also remained conservative in its play, as the side seemed to only have its sights on creating goal-scoring chances via quick transitions upfield.
+Tuchel’s decision to sub off Di Maria for Rafinha in the second half made it clear that the club aimed to finish off the game by simply defending.

 In the end, PSG held on for the 1-0 win.
 As mentioned, it was far from an effortless performance, but the club did take home all three points with the win.

-PSG now currently stands in a points tie with Leipzig in Champions League Group H but is just above the German side due to the goal difference tiebreaker.
+PSG now sits at a points tie with Leipzig in Champions League Group H but is just above the German side due to the goal difference tiebreaker.

-PSG still has a long way to go before it can clinch a spot in the Champions League knockout stage, but this result was a positive step in the right direction for the club.
+PSG still has a long way to go before it can clinch a spot in this season’s Champions League knockout stage, but this result was a positive step in the right direction for the club.